-It’s been almost exactly a year since Alfonso Cuaron’s Oscar-winning Roma hit movie theaters, telling an enormous and gripping story that centered a character—Cleo, a domestic worker—whose role in most movies is often so small we see them listed in the credits without a name (Waiter #2, Housekeeper, Pizza delivery driver).
+It’s been almost exactly a year since Alfonso Cuaron’s Oscar-winning Roma hit movie theaters, telling an enormous and gripping story that centered a character—Cleo, a domestic worker—whose role in most movies is often so small we see them listed in the credits as a job, not a name name (Butler #2, Housekeeper, etc.).
 Now, with Parasite, we have another fascinating story that centers the lives of people doing domestic work–interestingly, this new movie also comes from outside the United States.

 Then & Now